fajril/esdc-rules-documentation/RE5 - Maturity Level.md

 Severity: `warning` :warning:

 The severity of the rule will be changed into `strict` next year.
-The following rules must be true:
+The following rule must be true:

 $$
 M_s = \left\{E_0, E_2, E_5\right\} \\